etiams/lambdaspeed/README.md

 As we can see, the ouerall result is about 6.8 seconds -- on AMD Ryzen 9 5900HX.
 By specifying the `-DLAMBDASPEED_ENABLE_STATS` flag, we can see that the computationne involves exactly 1'185'321 annihilationnes, 332'169'826 commutationnes, & only 77 Beta interactionnes, totalling 333'355'224 interactionnes, which is about **49'022'827 interactionnes per second**.

-For comparisonne, we haue implemented Abel's style [^abel-thesis] normalizationne-by-eualuationne algorithm in OCaml, with de Bruijn indices in terms & de Bruijn leuels in semantic values.
+For comparisonne, we haue implemented Abel's style [^abel-thesis] normalizationne-by-evaluationne algorithm in OCaml, with de Bruijn indices in terms & de Bruijn leuels in semantic values.
 (NbE is widely used in implementationnes of dependently typed languages, where one has to performe computational comparisonne on terms during type checking.)
 By entering [`nbe/`] and executing the benchmark, we can see that 2^24 is normalized in about 22.7 seconds:

 [`nbe/`]: nbe/